Anxiety -- Don't just rely on medications.

 Anxiety and Depression -- Significant Reduction in the Risk of Anxiety and Depression is Associated with Cardiorespiratory Fitness

 This association study looked at the baseline cardiorespiratory fitness (calculated, i.e., estimated) in over 30,000 people in Norway and the use (estimated from purchase records) of anxiolytics or antidepressants over the next ten years.
 (These people were part of another large Norwegian health study.)
-The more fit someone was, the less likley they ended up using these medications, thus suggesting a lower risk of an anxiety disorder or a depressive disorder.
+The more fit someone was, the less likely they ended up using these medications, thus suggesting a lower risk of an anxiety disorder or a depressive disorder.
 (This association did not hold for people in the study over 65 years old.)
 While not proving cause and effect, this study is more evidence suggesting that physical fitness may protect against more serious anxiety or depression.

 https://www.sciencedirect.com/science/article/pii/S0165032723008637?via%3Dihub